TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 ### Blueprint, UE dataflow and specifics

-This example introduce CHOPs in UE blueprints.
+This example introduces CHOPs in UE blueprints.
 You can see from the screenshot below or directly in the blueprint event graph that Get TouchEngine Output will pass to the blueprint a CHOP object.
 In this case, the 1024 channels of 1 sample each are used to drive the distance between the center of our "shape" and all the satellites.

 ![TOX](ReadmePictures/05_SingleSampleChannels_02.png?raw=true "Introducing CHOP objects in UE blueprints.")

 Lastly, the gathered data is being passed to BP_OrbiterCubes and its Set Satellite Distances function where instances are being created and transforms set.
 The approach is identical in example 06, 07 and 09.
-09 Will be updated at a later date to use 32bits texture data.
+09 Will be updated at a later date to use 32-bit texture data.

 ## 06 PulseGenerateRandomPositions